 How to Correct bad Behavior in Children

-The first thing when trying to correct bad behavior in children is to understand their personality.
-You may have two children, one of which listens at the first hint of your dissatisfaction.
-The other, may balk and become increasingly challenging just because they know you are unhappy.
-You have to be able to find your child’s currency.
-In other words, what makes them tick.
-In young children, this can be a favorite toy, dessert after dinner or even a chore or two around the house as ‘punishment.’
-You may even find that something as simple as a jellybean jar, filled with beans each time your child is good and taking away beans for negative behavior; is enough to make your child act as you wish.
-The truth is that rewarding positive behavior is actually the best way to make an impression on your child.
-Remember the old adage ‘you catch more flies with honey than vinegar!’
+The first step in correcting bad behavior is to understand your child’s personality.
+You may have two children—one who listens at the first hint of your dissatisfaction and another who balks and becomes increasingly challenging just because they know you are unhappy.
+You must find your child’s “currency”—in other words, what makes them tick.
+For young children, this could be a favorite toy, dessert after dinner, or even a chore or two around the house as “punishment.”
+You might even find that something as simple as a jellybean jar, filled with beans each time your child behaves well and taking away beans for negative behavior, is enough to motivate them.

 Positive reinforcement works with every child.
-The difference in your child with others is what kind of positive reinforcement you use.
-Do the jellybeans work?
-Does rewarding them with extra television time, video game time or a special outing do the trick?
-If your kids are older, the positive reinforcement can be an allowance, time allowed with friends, going to a football game with school pals or taking them to a movie.
-Some kids do well with being allowed to stay up later than usual.
-This is where it is vital to know what is important to your child (their currency) so you can find positive ways to make it part of your discipline.
-When your children act up and lose out on what is important to them at any age, they begin to recognize that it is their choice and not yours.
+The difference lies in what kind of reinforcement you use.
+Do jellybeans work?
+Does rewarding them with extra television time, video game time, or a special outing do the trick?
+For older kids, positive reinforcement could be an allowance, extra time with friends, attending a football game with schoolmates, or going to a movie.
+Some kids do well with the allowance of staying up later than usual.
+This is why it’s vital to know what is important to your child (their “currency”) so you can find positive ways to make it part of your discipline.
+When your children act up and lose access to what matters to them at any age, they begin to recognize that it is their choice—not yours.

-Another vital element in learning how to correct bad behavior in children is making sure that they understand your expectations.
-You can’t be broad spectrum with kids and say that you expect respect for elders at all times.
-You have to teach them what that means, point it out when you see them doing it and most importantly, show respect yourself.
-If you want your children to listen to you, you have to listen to them and show them what a good listener is.
-If you want your children to clean up after themselves, you have to make sure they understand what that means.
-Remember, your children are learning the ropes and do not have all the information they need.
-From a young age, parents need to be thorough about explaining the ropes of life.
-You cannot fault a child for misbehaving if they truly don’t know any better and often this is the case.
-If you aren’t sure if they know better, than role playing scenarios and making it a point to notice and reward their positive strides of behavior will help you to get the behavior you want and expect.
+Another crucial aspect of correcting bad behavior is ensuring that your children understand your expectations.
+You can’t be vague with kids and just say you expect respect for elders at all times.
+You need to teach them what that means, point it out when you see them practicing it, and most importantly, show respect yourself.
+If you want your children to listen to you, you must listen to them and model what a good listener looks like.
+If you want them to clean up after themselves, you need to show them what that entails.

-One of the other important aspects of correcting bad behavior in children is to realize that they aren’t as random as you think.
-If your children are acting up, there is obviously some perceived reward that they get from doing so.
-Often, kids misbehave to get attention.
-Kids are masters at manipulating adults in their life.
-When you see new challenges in behavior arise, you should always try to find out what your child needs to learn and know so that they can grow into the kind of person that they will be proud of.
-Teach them about consequences and make sure they have a full understanding of why biting is wrong, spitting at the table is unacceptable, and things like throwing trash out of the window, back talking or not listening are not going to be tolerated.
+One final important point: children’s behavior is not as random as it may seem.
+If your children are acting up, there’s likely some perceived reward they are gaining from doing so.
+Often, kids misbehave to get attention, and they are masters at manipulating adults in their lives.
+When you see new challenges in behavior arise, try to figure out what your child needs to learn so they can grow into the kind of person they’ll be proud of.
+Teach them about consequences and ensure they fully understand why behaviors like biting, spitting at the table, throwing trash out of the window, backtalking, or not listening will not be tolerated.

 Share: